meetmakwana19/rea/8_Core_JS/ReadME.md

    1. "Main thread" is responsible
    2. only one line of code can be executed at any given time
 2. `Workers/helpers` inside the libuv/webAPIs
-   1. FOr eg in JS, Event loop sends a process request to WebAPIs
+   1. For eg in JS, Event loop sends a process request to WebAPIs
    2. WebAPIs assign suitable task for a sutiable helper and assigns to it and then returns it back to the event loop
       1. For eg, in file reading, JS event loop will assign this task to the WebAPI and the WebAPI will assgn this work to some suitabl worker and after completion the work will be returned bak to the event loop
 3. We can tell event loop to treat any specific line of code as async/synchronous